clearent/ClearentIdtechIOSFramework/README.md

 **ClearentWrapperDefaults** is a user default storage that holds information like currently paired reader and a list of previously paired readers.
 You should not save anything here the SDK handles this for you.

+## Supported iOS versions

+The SDK supports current version of iOS and two previous versions.
+Curently 13, 14 and 15.

 ## Pairing and connecting to a reader.